qri-io/website/readme.md

 Documentation pages can be added by creating markdown files in the `/docs` directory.
 Directories in `/docs` become groups, and each documentation article must belong to a group.

-### Ordering Groups

-Group ordering is config-driven using `config.sidebar.forcedNavOrder`

-### Grouping Documentation Articles

-Articles can be grouped by adding them to a directory.
-The directory name will be used for the title unless a markdown file with the same name as the directory exists at the same level as the directory (in this case, the `metaTitle` frontmatter will be used.)

-### Ordering Documentation Articles
+### Docs Article Ordering

-Docs articles will be displayed in the table of contents in filename order.
-You can prepend a number like `01-overview.md` to coerce the ordering.
+Ordering and Grouping of Docs are driven by `docsSections` in `config.js`.
+This array includes the full hierarchy used in the docs table of contents (left sidebar).
+Entries can either be a path to a markdown file (equivalent to that article's url) or an object with `title`, `path`, `description`, and `items` defining a group.
+The sidebar items will be displayed in whatever order the strings or objects appear in the array.

+Groups need a `path` because we auto-generate an index page for groups, and they are clickable in the sidebar.

+Gatsby will create a page for every markdown file it finds, but only articles included in `docsSections` will show up in the sidebar.

 There is a frontmatter item `weight` which used to be used for ordering but is now deprecated